ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 human operators.
 But human operators never go down there; in fact, it is unlikely anyone has seen this server in decades.

-Clearly, modern computer hardware is designed for scale and not elegance.
-What is important to the engineers now is massive scale.
-A few hundred thousand cheap, low transistor count chips, with high heat tolerance is better than any single, precious, fragile, quadrillion transistor, outrageously-large-scale integrated chip, painstakingly designed with the knowledge of over a hundred years of semiconductor fabrication.
+Clearly, modern computer hardware is not designed for elegance.
+Massive scale is the matter of importance left.
+A few hundred thousand cheap, low transistor count chips, with high heat tolerance is better than any single, precious, fragile, quadrillion transistor, _outrageously-large-scale_ integrated chip, painstakingly designed with the knowledge of over a hundred years of semiconductor fabrication.
 At least, this is what the engineers say now.
 And they haven't a clue as to how the Matrix works!

 "Elliot," Manoj asks.
 He lays unconscious, elongated by his thin frame, in a cushioned reclining chair.
 His arm is plugged in from his wrist to a _portable_